UCO Funeral Service Education Frequently asked questions.

 I want to be a funeral director only or I am only interested in embalming.
 Can I get a degree in one or the other?

-Currently, you must complete all coursework to be both a funeral director and embalmer.
-You must then take both portions of the National Board Exam, the Science exam and the Art exam.
-You must pass the Science exam to pursue an Embalming license, and the Arts exam to pursue your Funeral Director's license.
+Currently, at UCO all coursework for both funeral directing and embalming is required to receive the Certificate or Bachelor's Degree.
+You are also required to take both portions of the National Board Exam, the Science exam and the Art exam.
+In Oklahoma passing the Science exam is required to obtain an Embalming license, and passing the Arts exam is required to obtain a Funeral Director's license.

 I am a transfer student or I am planning on attending another college to receive my core credits.
 How do I know which courses will transfer and from what schools?